 Roommates and Room Selection

 To prepare for room selection, choose your roommate(s) for next year and several room preferences.
-No room will be under-booked, i.e. four students must sign up for East Village, 8 students for an eight person suite in West Village, two students must request a double, etc. For the traditional residence halls (not East Village, Parkway, or West Village), roommates should determine their best lottery number and arrive to housing selection at the time listed for that number.
+No room will be under-booked, i.e. four students must sign up for East Village, 8 students for an eight person suite, etc. For the traditional residence halls (not East Village, Parkway, or West Village), roommates should determine their best time and date and go online at the time to select your space.

-A student other than you and your roommate(s) may not use your lottery number.
-It is also to your advantage to be on time for room selection; it is not necessary for you to log in early.
+A student other than you may not use your assigned time.
+It is also to your advantage to log in on time for room selection; it is not necessary for you to log in early.
 Floor plans will be available online to review.
-No room changes will be made prior to June 15, 2020.